Study in Europe

 The language that is required to speak on campus is English, and it is not a must for you to learn the local language.
 However, if you are up for it, you will get it as Europe is the best place to study foreign languages.
 You can practice the local language with your friends, in supermarket, restaurants, etc., and you can also study other languages as there is always someone who speaks that language or you can take a weekend trip to the country to practice that particular language!
 With this ideal environment, together with efforts and dedication, you can master several languages and it will surely make you stand out in the job market!

 European Higher Education has the longest history in the world (University of Bologna is the oldest university in continuous operation).
 Quality assurance of universities in Europe is ensured by accreditation of degree programs as well as educational institutions and supervized by the ministry of education in the country where universities are located.

 Theory meets practice

-The tuition fees in general are much lower than universities in the U.S. or U.K. Furthermore, because many undergraduate degrees in Europe can be completed in 3 years, that makes it even more affordable.
+The tuition fees in general are much lower than universities in the U.S. or U.K. (average 7,000-10,000 EUR per year; some are 3,000-4,000 EUR or less, some are more; Private universities in certain countries may cost more, but it is still much less that what you would have to pay to universities in the U.S.).
+Furthermore, because many undergraduate degrees in Europe can be completed in 3 years, that makes it even more affordable.